vcc-csc212/sm21/_docs/1-about/syllabus.md

 #### Grading {#grading}
 > **TLDR:** Read this as it's something you're not used to.

-In computer science you learn by doing so while you may think or feel that the assignments are solely for a grade, they're whole purpose is for you to learn through them!
+In computer science you learn by doing so while you may think or feel that the assignments are solely for a grade, their whole purpose is for you to learn through them!
 Your grade should be a reflection of your learning and learning is an ongoing process, therefore, you are allowed and encouraged to continue working on assignments throughout the duration of the course and [resubmit](/sm21/resubmissions) as your assignments show your learning progress.

 Because I want you to emphasize your learning rather than your grades, grading is structured to reflect that: